twof/twof.github.io/blog/dependency_injection_cover_letter.md

 }
 ```

 Here we have the Swift translation of our `reverse_cat_fact` Python function.
-We fetch whichever dependency wrapper is in use instead of passing it in as a parameter, and then from there it’s exactly the same.
+We fetch the appropriate dependency wrapper instead of passing it in as a parameter, and then from there it’s exactly the same.

 ```swift
 func testReverseCatFact() async throws {